We wish everyone a sweet new year filled with blessing and fulfillment! Shana Tova!

 A Message from The President of Temple Beth Am- Howard Schwartz

-As President of Temple Beth Am I want to welcome you.
+As President of Temple Beth Am I welcome you.
 I have been a lifelong member of Temple Beth Am celebrating numerous simchas such as my Bar Mitzvah, wedding, my wife becoming an adult B’nei Mitzvah and my children becoming a Bar and Bat Mitzvah.
 Temple Beth Am has become a very integral part of my life and now, as President, it is my time to give back to the community that I love.

 We are a community of over 300 families that not only envelop the traditional values of Judaism but are progressive in our thinking and teaching.
 Our youth are important to us for they are the future of Judaism.
 We believe in engaging our youth through Tfilah (prayer), participation and Tikkun O’Lam (repairing the world).